angelo-munoz/member-progress/README.md

+# Member progress
+An app to aid new members of our church receive a friend, a calling and to be nourished by the good word of God.
+Based off the Latter-day Saints new and returning member report.

+Using AWS Amplify Admin UI and front-end libraries.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).